repco-org/repco/docs/intro.md

 Repco **deals with repositories of community media**, which is defined as media (audio, video, pictures) that are produced by community-based, mostly non-commercial media creators.
 This includes community radio stations, recordings of events and lectures, podcasters and other media collections.

-The Repco datamodel is written as a Prisma schema definition for PostgreSQL and the **Repco node is responsible for ingesting content from different data sources, replicating content between Repco nodes and providing a public-facing API**.

 The project started with a conference in Linz titled ["Building a European Cultural Backbone"](https://cba.fro.at/building-a-european-cultural-backbone).

 Repco is open to contributions of all kinds.
 Find us on [GitHub](https://github.com/openaudiosearch/repco-specs), [Discord](http://discord.arso.xyz/) and Matrix (soon, link coming).